HPMLL/BurstGPT/README.md

 This LLM serving is powered by Microsoft Azure.

-There are currently 4 files in `/data`:
+There are currently 4 files in [Release v1.1](https://github.com/HPMLL/BurstGPT/releases/tag/v1.1):

 - `BurstGPT_1.csv` contains all of our trace in the first 2 months with some failure that `Response tokens` are 0s.
 Totally 1429.7k lines.